 READ MORE: Easy wins to help you get fit

 Out and about: boot camp

-Your 20s are the perfect age for boot camps that involve adrenaline-pumping cardio workouts that keep things moving (and interesting) with a series of exercises that can include kicks, lunges, planks, push-ups, pull-ups, sit-ups and squats, as well as weight training and sprints – usually to loud dance music.
+Your 20s are the perfect age for boot camps that involve adrenaline-pumping cardio workouts that keep things moving (and interesting) with a series of exercises, which can include kicks, lunges, planks, push-ups, pull-ups, sit-ups and squats, as well as weight training and sprints – usually to loud dance music.
 Boot camps help young women improve their posture and build muscle and strength, which can help to keep osteoporosis at bay in later years.
-Check out this eight minute boot camp.
+Check out this eight-minute boot camp.